-He was thinking about how to do it as he watched the faded, red-and-white checkered dress on his aunt’s large rump rock back and forth as she lumbered up the steep, narrow stairs and into her attic.
-He followed carrying a frayed-leather suitcase in one hand and a black, hard-shell case with his mother’s electric guitar in the other.
-He’d managed to grab them as he was politely but firmly pulled out of his mother’s hospital room two hours after the nurses discovered him draped over his lifeless mother in the early morning hours.
-Although he kept pace with his aunt, he was worlds away reliving the moment when his mother’s eyes changed from warm invitations to opaque circles.
+Richard was thinking about how to do it as he watched the faded, red-and-white checkered dress on his aunt’s large rump rock back and forth as she lumbered up the steep, narrow stairs to the unfinished attic bedroom.
+He followed carrying a frayed, black, hard-shell case with his fiancé’s electric guitar and a small, sock cap.
+He’d managed to grab them as his uncle politely but firmly pulled Richard out of his fiancé’s hospital room two hours after the nurses discovered him draped over her lifeless body in the early morning hours.
+Although Richard kept pace with his aunt up the stairs, he was worlds away reliving the moment Emily’s eyes changed from warm invitations into opaque circles.

-Richard gazed into the musty room after his aunt moved through the doorway, exposing cob-webbed rafters.
+Richard gazed into the musty attic after his aunt cleared out of the way revealing the exposed, cob-webbed rafters.
 The only furniture was a twin bed on a metal frame with no headboard, and a wooden, straight-back chair.
-A window was set in the gabled wall.
-He walked over and looked down on a back alley dumpster three stories below.
+Boxes and miscellany filled half the space.
+A window was set in a gable wall.
+He set the guitar and powder-blue cap on the bed next to one another, walked to the window and looked down on a back alley dumpster three stories below.
 The windowsill was stained brown with the dried ooze of insects that had failed to escape—the promise of sunlight shining through the window had been their last hope and a cruel hoax.
-Their hollow bodies lay still on the peeling, white paint.
+Their hollow bodies lay still on peeling, white paint.
 Richard’s breath scattered them like dandelion seeds.

-He would become just another castaway here, forgotten like the paper bags on the floor covered in a quarter-inch of dust.
+He would become just another castaway in here, forgotten like the paper bags on the floor that were covered with a quarter-inch of dust.

 “The light’s there,” his aunt said, pointing to the lamp on the floor next to the electric clock.
 Both appliances were plugged into a long, orange extension cord that hung down from a bare socket.
 “The bathroom is one floor down.
 There’s food in the refrigerator.
 Make your own dinner.
 I don’t run a restaurant.
 Your Uncle Henry will not be up to see you tonight.”

 Without another word, Aunt Louise stepped out of the attic and shut the door, snuffing out the faint voices of the Mormon Tabernacle Choir singing “Ride On, King Jesus” from the stereo on the first floor.
-It was the first time Richard had been alone since being with his mom’s body.
+It was the first time Richard had been alone since saying good bye to Emily.

 He bent down to the windowsill and used a scrap of paper to slide the dried-out flies and mosquitoes delicately into an empty, cardboard shoe box.
 He watched them fall one by one, spinning in tight spirals like falling maple tree seeds.
 He knew none of them would stir, but he waited just the same.
-Finally, as dusk began to darken the cold attic, he closed the box with its ripped cardboard lid.
-He placed the sepulcher under a small, round mirror tacked to a stud.
-He caught sight of himself in the mirror and thought how ugly he’d grown over the course of a day—not because of the newfound pimples, but because he’d changed from a boy with a mom to someone alone in an attic.
+Finally, as dusk began to darken the cold attic, he closed the box with its ripped cardboard lid and placed the sepulcher under a small, round mirror tacked to a stud.
+He caught sight of himself in the mirror and thought how ugly he’d grown over the course of a day—not because of the crying lines on his face, but because he’d changed from a father with a fiancé to someone alone in an attic.

-The next morning at 7:00 a.m., the rain pouring down, he stepped off a curb without hesitation—directly in front of an oncoming truck.
+The next morning at 7:00 a.m., the rain pouring down, holding his son’s blood-stained, sock cap and Emily’s guitar case tightly to his chest, he stepped off a curb without hesitating—directly in front of an oncoming truck.

 Life is a gamble.
 Most of us lose.

 To Richard Black, nothing was more certain.
-It had been proven one day at a time over the course of his childhood as he watched his mom’s aspirations as a singer-songwriter disintegrate.
-Doctors blamed her death on drugs and alcohol, but even at sixteen, Richard knew that she had succumbed to the complications of spectacularly failed dreams.
-Hope was a mistake he learned the foolish make.
+It had been proven to him one day at a time over the course of his life as he watched his fiancé’s aspirations as a singer cut short and his son’s life end before it began.

-He sat alone in his dark office, lit only by the three computer screens spread in an arc before him.
-The complex computer code revealed itself to him like child’s play.
+He sat alone in his dark office, lit only by three computer monitors spread in an arc before him.
+The complex computer code revealed itself like child’s play.
 He’d stopped looking at it, however, twenty minutes ago.